Use Revit Sheet Lists for organizing construction documents regardless of type or complexity.

 7. Notice the Parameter Values that you copied into the new Project!
 Make sure to add these Values to all subsequent Sheets of the same discipline.
 Note: you can add Values to multiple sheets simultaneously by holding the Shift Key when selecting Sheets.

 8. Architects can share this information with their consultants for seamless drawing indexes.

-Use the following Add-in to improve Sheet List workflows by exporting to Excel then importing to Google Sheets so CAD users can manage their sheets online.
+Use an Add-in to improve Sheet List workflows by exporting to Excel then importing to Google Sheets so CAD users can manage their sheets online with any device.
 Add a surplus of placeholders as CAD users should only change existing Sheet Numbers and Sheet Names.